 I won’t lie, there is a problem with some FFSM that you should be aware of and need to know about.
 You can read more about this problem here.
-If you invest in a good full face snorkel mask and breathe normally then you should be fine.
+If you invest in a good and breathe normally then you should be fine.

 Things to avoid

 Cheaper knock-offs.
 The cheaper price point may be appealing but the poor airway control can be dangerous and is where all of the scary news stories come from.

 Snorkeling is typically relaxed and when you’re nice and streamlined it’s easy to move through the water but your hands and feet weren’t made for swimming.
 A pair of snorkeling will help you motor through the water faster using less energy but you don’t need huge fins just to check out the reef, put simply; the bigger the fins the faster you’ll go.
 If you just want to check out the reef and paddle around then you can find some short fins out there that give you a little boost and stability but won’t feel cumbersome or trip you up.

 Most are worn barefoot and have a full foot pocket that is sized for a barefoot.
 You can wear thin socks like FinsocksFin Socks – SimplyScuba.com[/earnist_link link_id="2660824"] to keep them from rubbing and add a little extra warmth to your feet.
 Many snorkeling fins now have open heel straps so they fit your feet better and you can adjust how tight they are on your feet.